 Directions

-- Preparing Chickpeas: If using dried chickpeas, soak them overnight and cook until tender.
-If using canned chickpeas, simply drain and rinse them to remove excess sodium.
+- Preparing Chickpeas: If you use dried chickpeas, soak them overnight and cook till they’re tender.
+Canned chickpeas just need draining and a rinse.

-- Blending: In a food processor, combine the chickpeas, tahini, lemon juice, garlic, and olive oil.
+- Blending: In a food processor, add chickpeas, tahini, lemon juice, garlic and olive oil.
 Blend until smooth.
-If the mixture is too thick, add water a tablespoon at a time until desired consistency is achieved.
+If it’s too thick, pour in water one tablespoon at a time.

-- Arranging the Platter: Transfer the hummus to a serving bowl and make a slight well in the center.
-Drizzle with olive oil and sprinkle with paprika or za’atar.
-Arrange the accompaniments around the hummus, showcasing the vibrant colors and textures.
+- Arranging the Platter: Spoon hummus into a bowl, make a small well in the center, drizzle olive oil and sprinkle paprika or za’atar.
+Surround with your dippers.

 Plating and Presentation Tips

-- Garnish creatively: Use fresh herbs, edible flowers, or scattered spices to add a pop of color and aroma to your platter.
+- Garnish creatively: Throw on fresh herbs, edible flowers or a handful of spices to add color and aroma.

-- Consider height: Create depth by layering or stacking some items, like pita chips or falafel balls, to make your platter more dynamic.
+- Consider height: Stack pita chips or falafel balls to make it look more dynamic.

 Advice for Customization